-› People taking [name-common] had no new joint damage after two years.
+› Helps minimize joint damage, lowers symptoms, and prevents future problems.
+People taking Orencia (abatacept) had no new joint damage after two years.

 › Humira (adalimumab) is effective in reducing symptoms in all of its approved indications.